 - a.
-Ensure participants, volunteers and spectators have injury-free competitions - Motivate participants to learn and follow safe individual and group practices as a life skill using a positive coaching approach - c.
-Select the winning team for the Safety Award sponsored by Underwriters Laboratories - d.
+Ensure participants, volunteers and spectators have injury-free competitions - b.
+Motivate participants to learn and follow safe individual and group practices as a life skill using a positive coaching approach - c.
+Select the winning team for the Safety Award sponsored by UL - d.
 Publicly recognize other teams and individuals for safe practices

-8.2 Safety Advisory Process
+8.2 Safety Manager Process

-Throughout the event, the easily recognizable, red-shirted safety advisors with the support of student safety captains, will continuously tour the event to observe activities in the pit, practice field, queue line, and playing fields to observe the safety habits of the teams.
-This includes observing the un-crating/unbagging of robots and transporting them between the pit and playing fields.
-Safety advisor(s) will assess the culture of safety at the event and that demonstrated by individual teams and rate overall safety performance programs in the following areas in determining opportunities for award recognition:
+Throughout the event, the safety practices of teams will be observed in the pit, practice field, queue line, and playing field.
+This includes observing the transporting of robots between the pit and playing fields.
+The culture of safety at the event and that demonstrated by individual teams will be assessed.